The Temple of Artemis in Ephesus Izmir

 Sadly, the temple was destroyed and rebuilt several times over the centuries.
 The first destruction occurred in 356 BCE when a man named Herostratus set fire to the temple, in an attempt to gain fame.
 They rebuilt the temple later, but the Goths destroyed it again in 262 CE.
 The temple was never rebuilt again, and today, only a few columns remain standing during these days.

 Despite its destruction, the Temple of Artemis remains a fascinating and impressive monument to ancient Greek architecture and culture.
-It has inspired countless works of art and literature throughout the centuries and continues to captivate people’s imaginations to this day.
+It has inspired countless works of art and literature throughout the centuries.
+It continues to captivate people’s imaginations to this day.
+You can see some relics uncovered from this site in Ephesus museum.